Physics tutor near me in Queens, NY

 Newton's Second Law (F=ma)

-Zahoor Ahmad taught about 1 month ago
+Zahoor Ahmad taught 3 months ago

 The Tutor and Student reviewed concepts of density, kinetic and potential energy, interpreting speed-time graphs, electric current, electric fields, and potential difference.
 The Student practiced problem-solving related to these concepts.
 The Student was assigned to send a clearer picture of a completed assignment.